The Grammar explanations are organized into three groups:

 -

-On the revised pages you will find links to exercises, activities, and games in the Practice Zone, a yellow block in the Navigation Bar to the left.
-On the original pages these activities are at the bottom of each grammar page.
+On each page you will find links to exercises, activities, and games in the Practice Zone, a yellow block in the Navigation Bar to the left.

 Tips for using your Spanish: